HeyyTarak/Enhancement-of-RailwayStations/README.md

  * Facility details: Upon clicking a facility icon on the map, users can access detailed information such as items available, accepted payment methods, discounts, and more.

 Technology Stack:
 • Frontend: HTML, Map Library, CSS
-• Backend: Python, Django, Database, GeoJSON, Data Structures Solution Representation:
+• Backend: Python, Django, Database, GeoJSON, Data Structures

+Solution Representation:
 We represent our solution through image snapshots, screen recordings, and detailed flowcharts, providing both visual and process clarity.

 Feasibility and Viability:
 Potential challenges include:
 • Precision and cohesion of data
 • Mapping fidelity and granularity
 • Intuitive usability challenges
 • Seamless station integration

 Mitigation Strategies:
 • Deploying robust data cleaning and harmonization procedures
-• Focusing on core insights and simplifying navigation guidance Target Audience:
+• Focusing on core insights and simplifying navigation guidance
-Our primary focus is on family groups and individuals with disabilities who require accessible and efficient navigation.

 Key Benefits:
 • Streamlined operations
-• Competitive edge through innovative mapping solutions Research Sources:
+• Competitive edge through innovative mapping solutions

+Research Sources:
 We utilized resources like Google Search, Wikipedia, and Indianrail to gather data and develop a robust solution.